2017 World Series: Game 7

 The Dodgers failed to score a run and left eight men on base through five innings.
 Andre Ethier hit a pinch-hit RBI single that scored Pederson in the sixth inning for the Dodgers' only run.
 They only had one hit in 13 chances with runners in scoring position in the game.
 Kershaw pitched four scoreless innings of relief in the game, and in the process, he broke Orel Hershiser's Dodgers postseason record with his 33rd strikeout.
-Morton pitched four innings of relief to earn the win, as Corey Seager grounded out to José Altuve, who threw to Yuli Gurriel to end the game, with the Astros winning their first championship in franchise history, and ending their 56-year drought.
+Morton pitched four innings of relief to earn the win, as Corey Seager grounded out to Jose Altuve, who threw to Yuli Gurriel to end the game, with the Astros winning their first championship in franchise history, and ending their 56-year drought.
 Springer won the World Series MVP Award.
-With the Astros' win, for the first time since 2002, when the Angels beat the Giants in seven games, a franchise won its first World Series title.
-It was also the first time since 1972 that an American League team won a World Series Game 7 on the road.

-The Astros were the first team to beat the three wealthiest teams in the sport - Red Sox, Yankees, and Dodgers - in a single postseason.

 After Game 7, the trophy presentation, usually taking place in the locker room whenever the visiting team clinches the series, took place on the losing team's field for the first time ever before a small crowd of mostly Astros fans that remained as most Dodgers fans left the stadium.
 Correa proposed to his girlfriend, 2016 Miss Texas USA winner Daniella Rodríguez, on live television during a postgame interview conducted by Rosenthal.
 She accepted.

 More than a month later, a Sports Illustrated article revealed that the Astros had figured out how Darvish was tipping his pitches: "Darvish holds the ball at his side when he gets the sign from the catcher.
 Whether he re-grips or not as he brings the ball into his glove was the tip-off whether he was going to throw a slider/cutter or a fastball."
 This unnamed Astros player said the Astros had known about this going into Game 3 which they also won, but that they had an even better game plan for Game 7.
 After this revelation, 14-year veteran Chase Utley watched the film and later reported to Dodgers president of baseball operations Andrew Friedman that Darvish was not giving off any pitch-tipping cues.

 Composite line score

 2017 World Series (4–3): Houston Astros (AL) beat Los Angeles Dodgers (NL).

-This was the second straight World Series to end with the same number of runs scored by each team.